The City of Dublin is excited to welcome you to the downtown Dublin DORA.

-The City of Dublin is considering establishing a Designated Outdoor Refreshment Area (DORA) in Downtown Dublin.
-The DORA designation would allow patrons age 21 and older to purchase an alcoholic beverage from an approved, liquor-permitted establishment, then sip, stroll, shop and explore within the DORA boundaries.
+A Designated Outdoor Refreshment Area (DORA) allows patrons ages 21 and older to purchase an alcoholic beverage from an approved, liquor-permitted establishment, then sip, stroll, shop and explore within the designated boundaries.

-The creation of the DORA is intended to enhance the outdoor dining and entertainment experiences in Downtown Dublin, while encouraging more business for participating restaurant and retail establishments in the area.
+The creation of the DORA is intended to enhance the outdoor dining and entertainment experiences in downtown Dublin, while encouraging more business for participating restaurant and retail establishments in the area.

 Won’t a DORA encourage congregating and gathering, which is not safe due to COVID-19?

 Contrarily, a DORA expands the space for patrons of downtown Dublin businesses, giving people more room to physically distance.
 As the DORA will take effect while COVID-19 restrictions are still in place, all health restrictions and guidelines will be strictly adhered to and promoted through appropriate signage and other forms of communication.
 Additionally, it is important to note that the DORA has been considered long before the COVID-19 outbreak started.